New South Wales v Commonwealth (2006): WorkChoices legislation

-In December 2005, the WorkChoices reforms were passed by Federal Parliament.
+In December 2005, the WorkChoices legislation was passed by Federal Parliament.
 There were many elements in the reforms, including some which elicited political and social controversy and consternation.
 In a legal sense, perhaps the two most fundamental changes were (1) the purported elimination of State and Territory workplace relations legislation from the federal industrial landscape and (2) the attempt to rely almost completely on the corporations power directly to prescribe minimum terms and conditions of employment regardless of the existence of an intrastate industrial dispute.
 This unprecedented (but not novel) use of the corporations power to enact federal industrial legislation was accompanied by claims that 85% of the Australian workforce would be covered by WorkChoices.

 A legal challenge to the constitutional basis of WorkChoices followed in short order.
 The plaintiffs were States of New South Wales, Western Australia, South Australia, Queensland, Victoria, and the Australian Workers' Union and Unions New South Wales.
 The defendant was the Commonwealth of Australia.
 Attorneys-General for the State of Tasmania, the Northern Territory and the Australian Capital Territory intervened in support of the plaintiffs.
 The Full Court of the High Court hearing the case comprised Gleeson CJ, Gummow, Kirby, Hayne, Callinan, Heydon and Crennan JJ.

 Hearings of substantial matters began on 4 May 2006, and concluded on 11 May.
 The outcome of the challenge was the High Court decision of New South Wales & Ors v Commonwealth, delivered on 14 November 2006.